Community Management - Ben van 't Ende

 I like the idea of an enabler, but for this sum and 30 hrs/week there should be some pretty neat outcome.
 Probably it exists ...
 I can not say.

-RE: Community Management - Added by Andreas Otto † almost 7 years ago
+RE: Community Management - Added by Andreas Otto † about 7 years ago

 I think community management is a good idea and we need it.
 Of course.
 I'm just generally not a fan of fulltime positions in associations or parties.
 Too often I´ve made the experience, these areas are developed into kingdoms and the dealing with it is very difficult.